-When I was a younger buck, I normally went hunting with my aunt.
+When I was a younger buck, I normally went deer hunting with my aunt.
 She’d pull into my driveway at 4:30 AM, and awakened by the headlights, I’d slip on my camo and wander groggily out the door.
 Sometimes my bow wouldn’t even be strung yet.

 My aunt was always ready, though.
 She didn’t just wake up extra early that morning.
-Getting ready for a hunt was a week-long ritual for her.
+Getting ready for a hunting trip was a week-long ritual for her.
 After washing her camo, she’d keep it in a box filled with pine needles till the morning of.
 She’d always have the best spots picked out, and she’d spend the whole day before sighting her bows.
 She even brought spare batteries.

 Guess who got more kills.